 What does Bhagar mean?

 Bhagar, Phodni, Vagarni mean the same tempering.
-Tempering is very common in Indian recipes we make them every day and the tempering changes the flavours of a dish.
+Tempering is very common in Indian recipes.
+We make them every day, and the tempering changes the flavours of a dish.

 -